nextleap-project/countermitm/source/new.rst

 show success (in step 8 and 9) if Alice and Bob saw the true keys and e-mail addresses of each other, and the true keys have been used for all signed+encrypted messages.

-An alternative to using a random oob-verified secret for securing against a provider impersonation attack is if all encrypted messages use ``sign(encrypt(sign(message)))`` semantics.

 Notes on the verified group protocol